tdineshramkumar/benchmark_tool/README.md

 _process_graph.monitor_process_branches_daemon_

 method from the process, which will generate the log file containing process start and end times as well as parent child relationships.
+Also this daemon monitors the system utilization of the child processes.

 To generate graph using that log file, call the